2 Thessalonians

 v3

-In establishing his proof that the day of the Lord has not yet arrived, v3-12, Paul initially sets out to show "that the necessary events preceding the appearance of Jesus have not yet occurred", Wanamaker, v3-4.
-Before that great day there will occur "the rebellion" and "the revealing / exposing of the man of lawlessness."
-This has not yet happened.
+ii] Probatio - rhetorical proof / thesis # 1, the day of the Lord is not yet, v3-12: a) In establishing his proof that the day of the Lord has not yet arrived, Paul initially sets out to show "that the necessary events preceding the appearance of Jesus have not yet occurred", Wanamaker, v3-4.
+Before that great day, "the rebellion" and "the revealing / exposing of the man of lawlessness" will occur, and it is obvious that this has not yet happened.
 It seems likely that the Thessalonians have, at least, a basic understanding about "the rebellion" and "the man of lawlessness."
 For this reason Paul leaves us somewhat short on information.
-Probably both allude to "the abomination that causes desolation", Matt.24:15, Mk.13:14 = The culmination of the Antichrist's conflict with God involving the breakdown in civil order along with the desecration of God's sanctuary / people.
+Probably both allude to "the abomination that causes desolation", Matt.24:15, Mk.13:14 = The culmination of the Antichrist's conflict with God's people involving a complete breakdown in civil order along with a concerted attack on God's sanctuary / people.

 mh ... exapathsh/ (exapataw) aor. subj. "don't let [anyone] deceive [you]" - let not be deceived.
 Subjunctive of prohibition.
 "Do not be duped by error."